sonic-net/sonic-mgmt/docs/testplan/dual_tor/dual_tor_muxcable_test_plan.md

 - Check the fimware version is returned correctly and is one of the acceptable values suggested by vendor.
 The major and minor number can be qualified by a regex match with a predefined pattern
 - Ensure firmware download, upgrade and rollback works fine.
 - Check LOS/LOL fields in the cable spec and check if they are correct
+- Check Cli show muxcable status and show muxcable hwmode muxdirection are in sync

 These are some of the vendor specific hardware capabilities which should be tested if available.